Analysis | That’s not how any of this works, Marjorie Taylor Greene

 “I am only speaking and saying exactly what most regular Americans speak and say every single day, Americans that people here in the swamp never talk to and never even think about,” Greene said.
 “Most Americans all over the country just say the same things that I say.
 But I’m saying it in a place where they do not want to hear the regular American people’s voices.”

-While one could contest the idea that “most regular Americans” are touting weight loss as preferable to vaccination as an anti-coronavirus strategy, it is true that Greene is not speaking with the sort of reality-bound rhetoric that was generally expected of elected officials before, oh, about noon on Jan.
+Although one could contest the idea that “most regular Americans” are touting weight loss as preferable to vaccination as an anti-coronavirus strategy, it is true that Greene is not speaking with the sort of reality-bound rhetoric that was generally expected of elected officials before, oh, about noon on Jan.
 20, 2017.
 Her political emergence followed her vocal embrace of far-right claims and misinformation and, in fact, that’s what she brought to Washington.
-While traditionalists might view the phrase “elected leader” as descriptive in both its “elected” and “leader” distillations, Greene sees her role as amplifying the voices of the public, however representative those voices she’s hearing happen to be.
+Although traditionalists might view the phrase “elected leader” as descriptive in both its “elected” and “leader” distillations, Greene sees her role as amplifying the voices of the public, however representative those voices she’s hearing happen to be.
 She’s following the gestalt reflected on social media, not leading the public’s understanding of the pandemic.

-So we get a member of Congress blithely waving away a question about whether she’s taken a simple step to protect public health — a step increasingly endorsed by her party — while layering on top an obvious misunderstanding of a basic law.
+So we get a member of Congress blithely waving away a question about whether she has taken a simple step to protect public health — a step increasingly endorsed by her party — while layering on top an obvious misunderstanding of a basic law.
 This HIPAA thing is popular as a rejoinder on social media, but as it turns out, voices on social media are often wrong.
 It doesn’t seem like a lot to ask for a member of Congress to understand that distinction.